yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-01-modular-patterns/README.md

 #### Testing and TDD (Test-Driven Development)
 * TDD is a software development process
 * It relies on a very short development cycle
- * It encurages build small things at a time
+ * It encourages build small things at a time
 * TDD Process:
  * you make a plan for the features needed to make a program work
  * you choose a feature to implement
- * you write code that tests that feature's beahaior
+ * you write code that tests that feature's behavior
  * the tests now should fail, because the feature has not been implemented
  * you write the feature itself
  * the tests now should pass, because the feature has been implemented
  * you refactor you code to optimize it
  * the tests should still pass, because the behavior should not have changed
 * This process is called RED GREEN REFACTOR
  * RED - the test is written, but fail